 - Supervises a group of employees, including both Administrative/Professional Librarians as well as Library Assistant staff members.

-Position will remain posted until filled, however applications will be reviewed beginning Monday February 27, 2017.
+Position will remain posted until filled, however applications will be considered beginning June 15, 2017.

 PHYSICAL DEMANDS The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.